-And while many sales gurus might tell you that, few—if any—of them will cite real sales statistics to support the claim.
+While many sales gurus might tell you that sales has changed a lot recently, few—if any—of them will cite real sales statistics to support the claim.

 That’s why I decided to put my social science degree from Harvard to work—and finally get some hard data and sales statistics around what’s happening right now in the industry.

 The result is our Salespeople Perceptions and Top Performance Study.

 For this groundbreaking sales statistics study, we surveyed nearly 400 salespeople to get powerful insight into today’s selling world: how it’s changing, what it means for you in the field, and how to be a top performer.